autopkg/MLBZ521-recipes/README.md

 ### Matlab ###

 Recipes for both base and patch installers are available.
 Download recipe expects the installer is available in an "offline repository".
-Patch download recipe will download the the latest patch from Maple for the supplied major version.

-I attempted to reverse the build-in update mechanism, however, was not successful in determining how the process works.
+For the Patch recipe, I attempted to reverse the built-in update mechanism, however, have not yet determined how the process works.
 So offline recipes will have to be used for now.

+I now have _two_ different recipes for the base installer, each depend on which source you use.
+  * ISO Image (aka Offline Media)
+    * This method was the "original" method the recipe used, but it has not worked since 2019b, I'm leaving it here in case MathWorks ever decides to resolve the issue.
+    * I've opened two ticket with MathWorks, back in 2020 and again in 2022, both times they've acknowledge and confirmed the issue, but provided no indication that it will be fixed
+  * Download Only (download only, but do not install)
+    * This recipe version uses the offline media created with the "MathWorks Installer" described in [this guide](https://www.mathworks.com/matlabcentral/answers/259632-how-can-i-get-matlab-installation-files-for-use-on-an-offline-machine).
+    * This is the "new" method that the non-specified recipe will be using

-I license most software separately in my environment and do not use the built licensePath key.
-If you want to use the built-in licensePath Key, you'll want to fork this recipe more than likely.
+I license most software separately in my environment and do not use the installer.input's `licensePath` key.
+If you want to use this key, you'll need to fork this recipe and adjust the postinstall script.

-If you want to customize the products that are installed, a copy of an original, albeit old, installer_input.txt is available in the recipe directory.
+If you want to customize the products that are installed, a copy of an original, albeit old, `installer_input.txt` is available in the recipe directory.
 I've seen people are unable to locate it as it's not included in newer versions even though the documentation points to it.

 Available recipe types:
   * download
-    * will "download" from a offline repository
+    * Will "download" from a offline repository
+    * Two versions
+      * (non-specified)
+      * ISO
   * pkg
-    * `Matlab.pkg`
-      * Variable overrides for:  INSTALL_INPUT
+    * Variable override for:  INSTALL_INPUT
       * As the name suggests, this the "installer.input" that allows you to customize the install of Matlab.
-The available parameters are included in the recipe; customize for your environment.
+The available parameters are included in the sample `installer_input.txt` file; customize for your environment.
+    * Two versions
+      * (non-specified)
+      * ISO
   * jss